ralacerda/website/content/blog/en/validate-sequence-typescript.md

 > true
 ```

-It seems like an interesting challenge, but I had crazy idea: "Would it be possible to do this validation using TypeScript only?"
+It seems like an interesting challenge, but I had crazy idea: “Would it be possible to do this validation using TypeScript only?”
 And I'm not talking about runtime code, I'm talking about checking if a sequence is valid at compilation time using only the type system.

 After racking my brain a bit, I came up with the following solution: